-The Centennial Year Easter Seals Telethon is a special year to join us as we celebrate 100 years of changing the lives of kids with disabilities.
-The Telethon will be broadcast on CTV Windsor, in communities across Southwestern Ontario, features interviews with Easter Seals kids and their families, inspiring stories, cheque presentations and celebrity hosts, including personalities from Bell Media, CTV Windsor and other top-tier media outlets.
+The Telethon which will be broadcast on CTV Windsor, in communities across Southwestern Ontario, features interviews with Easter Seals kids and their families, inspiring stories, cheque presentations and celebrity hosts, including personalities from Bell Media, CTV Windsor and other top-tier media outlets.

-With the excitement of participating in a live television broadcast, the Easter Seals Telethon offers our partners the unique opportunity to simultaneously build their profile, engage stakeholders and give back to their communities.
+With the excitement of participating in a television broadcast, the Easter Seals Telethon offers our partners the unique opportunity to simultaneously build their profile, engage stakeholders, and give back to their communities.

 Where to watch